eclipse-theia/theia-website/src/docs/user_ai.md

 ### Architect (Chat Agent)

-An AI assistant designed to assist software developers.
+An AI assistant designed to assist software developers with planning and analysis tasks.
 This agent can access the users workspace, it can get a list of all available files and folders and retrieve their content.
-It cannot modify files.
-It can therefore answer questions about the current project, project files and source code in the workspace, such as how to build the project, where to put source code, where to find specific code or configurations, etc.
+It cannot modify files directly, but can create and manage implementation plans (task contexts).
+The Architect is ideal for answering questions about your project, planning new features, analyzing code architecture, and creating structured implementation plans that can be executed by the Coder agent.

+The Architect agent supports multiple modes (see [Mode Selection](#mode-selection)):

+- **Default Mode**: Standard conversational mode for answering questions and general analysis
+- **Simple Mode**: A streamlined mode for quicker responses
+- **Plan Mode**: An enhanced planning mode where the Architect follows a structured workflow (Understand → Explore → Design → Refine) and can directly create and manage task context files as implementation plans

+Plan Mode is particularly powerful for complex development tasks.
+In this mode, the Architect explores your codebase, creates detailed implementation plans, and stores them as task context files that can be executed with the Coder agent.
+See the [Task Context](#task-context) section for more details on this workflow.

 ### Code Completion (Agent)